Abdomen | CT / MRI

 What Can Imaging Show with a Peritoneal Free Fluid?

-Scans show the appearance of the finding, not just its name.
-The report usually spells out where it was seen and what imaging features make it look routine or worth watching, with wording such as "Peritoneal free fluid noted on this study.".
+The report usually explains where the finding was seen and what it looks like, with wording such as "Peritoneal free fluid noted on this study.".

 Peritoneal free fluid noted on this study.